solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 ### Setting Up the Addresses JSON

-Add the Timelock Controller address and deployer address to it.
+Add the Timelock Controller address to the json file.
 The file should look like this:

 ```json
 [